 At the end of his keynote, he declared an auction, the proceeds of which would go to the Free Software Foundation (I heard a couple of people say “Yeah, right” behind me).
 The first item up for auction was a hardcover copy of his book Free Software, Free Society.
 I already own an autographed edition, so I wasn’t interested in bidding.

-With the book sold, he then showed the audience the next item for auction: a plush gnu, the mascot of the Free Software Foundation:
+With the book sold, he showed the audience the next item for auction: a plush gnu, the mascot of the Free Software Foundation:

 “You should totally bid for that!” someone behind me said.
 I’d been thinking the same thing.